-Par Sands near Fowey is a shallow, safe beach perfect for families.
-Backed by dnes and with easy access from a large car park, it can get quite busy in high season.
+Par Sands near Fowey is a shallow, safe beach that is perfect for families.
+Backed by dunes and with easy access from a large car park, it can get quite busy in high season.

 Driving distance: 12 milesView on Google Maps

-A short hike from Polruan, over the estuary from Fowey, is the stunning Lantic bay, one of Cornwall’s most idyllic places which is kept pristine thanks to its owners the National Trust.
-Not far from civilisation, it feels as remote as you can get in this part of the county and is an amazing place to simply unwind.
-Swimming should be done with care as currents can be strong.
+A short hike from Polruan, over the estuary from Fowey, is the stunning Lantic Bay, which is one of Cornwall’s most idyllic locations.
+It is maintained in a pristine condition thanks to the National Trust, which owns it.
+Although not far from civilization, the bay feels as remote as it is possible for a place to be in this part of the county, and it is an amazing spot in which to unwind.

 Driving distance: 24 milesView on Google Maps

 Between Gribbin Head and Fowey is the twin cove of Polridmouth.
 Access is via a wooded track and the coves have a leafy, untouched feel about them.
-Given their location and access the coves are rarely busy.
-At low tide there are 2 distinct beaches separated by a low rocky headland.
+Despite their easily accessible location, the coves are rarely busy.
+At low tide, there are two distinct beaches separated by a low rocky headland.
 The western cove is accessed directly from the farm track and backs onto the coast path.